Albanian Alps Tour – Hiking tour from Theth to Valbona

 3. Transportation to/from the Blue Eye of Theth

-4. Mule or Horse to transport your luggage accross the Valbona Pass
+4. Mule or Horse to transport your luggage across the Valbona Pass

 5. Transportation from the trail head in Rrogam village to Valbona